Header image redox equations

 Aluminium reacts with iodine to form aluminium iodide AlI3.

-This is a redox reaction in which the aluminium atoms are oxidised to form aluminium ions:
+This is a redox reaction in which the aluminium atoms are oxidised to form aluminium ions, a half-equation for this reaction is shown below:

 Al(s)Al3+(s) + 3e